Skip to main content

 1.

-Add a new source system.
-This is necessary when an HR system, roster system, or other software that contains source data is replaced or added.
+Adding a new source system is necessary when an HR system, roster system, or other software that contains source data is replaced or added.

 Add a source system